Meggan-Triplett/dotnet-data-structures-algorithms/data-structures/Tree/README.md

 The `Binary Tree` itself will have two additional properties.
 1. `Root`, which dictates the first `Node` in the `Binary Tree`
-2. `CurrentRoot`, is utilized while traversing a `Binary Tree`, and will hold the value of the `CurrentRoot` in the traversal

 Methods included in the `Binary Tree` class are `PreOrder`, `InOrder` and `PostOrder`.
 Methods included in the `Binary Search Tree` class are `Add` and `Contains`.